 In the surveillance setting, Guardant Reveal maximizes sensitivity for detecting ctDNA by simultaneously interrogating two complementary signals, genomic alterations and DNA methylation.

 Tumors evolve and mutate over time.
 Unlike tests that rely on a static "snapshot" of a tumor, Guardant Reveal examines a wide range of genomic and epigenomic markers through a series of planned blood draws.
-This process allows for sensitive monitoring for recurrence in CRC patients.
+This process allows for sensitive monitoring for recurrence in patients.

 Offering easy access to your patients’ results and support services, the Guardant Portal provides everything you need for informed treatment planning, including: